 Jump to section

-While running a business can be one of the most rewarding jobs in a life-long career, it can also be a lonely endeavor.
-The higher you rise in the corporate executive ranks, the more limited your opportunities for mentoring and coaching are.
+If you’re an entrepreneur or a leader in your company, business coaching might be the last thing on your mind.
+These positions can get lonely — the higher you rise in corporate executive ranks, the more limited your opportunities for mentoring and coaching are.
 At the same time, demands on your time and attention increase.

 It can even be worse for small business owners who often operate in isolation without expert advice or feedback.
-So how do entrepreneurs or corporate executives continue to grow and thrive as their roles and businesses expand?
+So how do entrepreneurs and corporate executives continue to grow as their roles and businesses expand?

 What is business coaching?